- Off road parking

 Ideally located for attractions such as the Severn Valley Railway and the Black Country Living Museum, this Kinver cottage is an ideal base for exploring the many pretty villages, ancient towns and numerous National Trust properties in the area.

+All ground floor.
 One double bedroom (accessed by one step up) with doors to courtyard.
 Shower room with shower, basin and WC.
 Galley kitchen with door to courtyard.
 Sitting room with dining area.

 - Gas central heating